fvdsn/website/posts/better-javascript-promises.md

 ---

 > This is a repost of an old article from 2014 that was lost in a blog migration but I think is still
-> relvant now to think about how different the javascript promise problem could have been solved.
+> relevant.
+It shows how differently the javascript promise problem could have been solved.
 This was written
-> before async await became a thing, and before function coloring was identified as a problem.
+> before async await became a thing, and before function coloring problem was given its name.
 This proposal
-> would have solved the async await problem without the coloring, but alas, HN didn't like it at the time.
+> would have solved the async await problem without the coloring, but alas, it wasn't liked then.
 >
 > Good reading !